Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 4. Upcoming product search option on shop page

 == Change log ==

+= 1.5.5 =
+* [new] Add settings to manage upcoming product auto live
+* [new] Add settings to manage available date level
+* [new] Add settings to manage text if available date not set
+* [new] Add settings to manage shop page short by dropdown text
+* [tweak] Format code and update validation functionality
+* [tweak] Cron schedule now run twice a day so product will be online on available date
+* [fix] Date issue with other languages
+* [fix] Add to cart issue by URL
+* [fix] Add to cart and price duplicate on shop page issue
+* [fix] Stock management issue

 = 1.5.4 =
 * [tweak] Upcoming product which has no available date, will not go online